 Here are the 2012 stats and 2011 for comparison -

-Properly priced and properly presented properties are STILL selling – currently, the Jacksonville area has 6.17 months of inventory (single family housing supply), which is very close to what is called a seller’s market, Neptune Beach has 3.5 months of inventory as I write this post, which is the lowest figure since December 2005.
+Properly priced and properly presented properties are STILL selling – currently, the Jacksonville area has 7.11 months of inventory (housing supply), right now and homes can and do sell in very few days on market.
+Atlantic Beach has 4.40 months of inventory as I write this post, which is the lowest inventory level since December 2005!

-If you are ready to list your home, call me for a comparable market analysis to see what your equity position is in your current property.
+If you are ready to list your home, please call me for a comparable market analysis to see what your current equity position is in your home.